 (b) Evidence that the audit was performed in accordance with ISAs

-• Preparing sufficient and appropriate audit documentation on a timely basis
+and applicable legal and regulatory requirements. - Preparing sufficient and appropriate audit documentation on a timely basis

 helps to enhance the quality of the audit and facilitates the effective review